Milo1885/Tease-AI/README.md

 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 51

+Fixes added from Community Members:

+	Stefaf: Settings window no longer appears on startup

+	Stefaf: URL-File-Review-Fix

+		 Improvements :
+         - Fixed all CrossthreadCalls, wich caused the System to malfunction, with UserInteraction.
+         - Removed all hard-coded Folder and File Strings.
+         - Removed redundant Code.
+         - If you review and download images, the image was downloaded twice.
+         - The Blog-XML was downloaded with XML-Doc.
+After you scraped an URL, you sometimes couldn't scrape it again.
+         - Deadlinks were imported again.
+         - Adding an URL to DislikeList was only writing to file, so a disliked URL could get into File, if a blog contains it twice.

+     Stefaf: @DommeTag() Overhaul

+		 Reworked the Function to search a DommeImage, that is tagged with the given Domme Tags.Now it is possible to Exclude Tags from Search.
+The Tag-Order, case and count doesn't matter.

+         You want to show a butt without feet, you can enter "Ass, NotFeet".
+         You want to show a closeup face without boobs: "Face, NotBoobs, Closeup"

+         If there is no image found for the specified Tags, the Tags will be altered and searched again:

+         The order of alternation is:
+         1. Remove: Furniture, SexToy, Tattoo
+         2. Remove: Closeup, Sideview
+         3. Change: Naked -> GarmentCovering
+         4. Change: GarmentCovering -> HalfDressed
+         5. Change: HalfDressed -> FullDressed
+         6. Change: HandsCovering -> GarmentCovering
+         7. Remove: Excluded Tags from the BaseTags
+         8-12: Same as 1-6 without Excluded tags.
+If there are no excluded tags this will be skipped.
+         13. Change: FullDressed -> HalfDressed
+         14. Change: HalfDressed -> GarmentCovering

+         Before each step there is a check, if it could alter the result.
+If it won't the Step is skipped.

 # Changelog - Patch 50

 System Files added in Patch 50